 Things I don’t like

-There is a school of thought among riders that the less helmet that surrounds your face, the more comfortable it is.
-Some riders have started out with a full cover helmet with a chinbar, and so the Bell 500 Custom may leave them feeling a bit exposed.
-It’s a personal preference thing, but the three-quarter helmet is popular with riders who like to feel the wind and sun on their face as they put long miles behind them.
+Some riders have started out with a full cover helmet with a chinbar, and so the Bell Custom 500 may leave them feeling a bit exposed.
+It’s a personal preference thing, but the three-quarter motorcycle helmet is popular with riders who like to feel the wind and sun on their face as they put long miles behind them.

-The other major benefit to a Bell Custom 500 is the shell comes in sizes from XS to 2XL.
-If you know you have a unique head shape and haven’t had any luck finding a helmet that fits safely and comfortably, the Bell Custom 500 may have what you need.
+The other major benefit I found in this helmet review to a Bell Custom 500 is that the shell comes in sizes from XS to 2XL.
 The internal padding is comfortable and breathable with a removable liner for easy washing between weekend rides or road trips.

 I’d recommend you get yourself a good pair of goggles and a breathable face mask if your bike doesn’t have a windscreen though, as incoming bugs and road grit can leave a lasting impression on your face and eyes.
 The detachable sun visor is also a must for long rides on sunny days, as it makes a big difference in visibility that even a good pair of sunglasses can’t match.